Why Linguistics (And Linguists) Are Always On The Back-Foot In An Enterprise Context

 Currently, my fear is that as Linguistics in the enterprise context gains strength, the finer points around rationale will be overtaken by boring data recitals.
 If so, we are in for a world of trivia and not developments largely as a result from the influence of non-linguist priorities in the discipline.
 The drive to subvert some computational tools for linguistic ends does not exist.

 Narrative is very important.
-Understanding why a linguistic analysis helps ground activities.
+Understanding why a linguistic analysis exists helps ground activities.
 This ability to contribute to NLP activities through adopting a proper narrative for linguistic activities in the enterprise setting has not surfaced beyond the ‘we need better data for this hungry machine learning algorithm’.
 It pays the bills, but it does not advance the field.